PatriziaPaggio/MAMCO/README.md

 Patrizia Paggio

-This repository contains a number of annotations of video-recorded Maltese conversations.
-The annotations were obtained using the ANVIL 6.0 tool for video annotation (http://www.anvil-software.de), and follow the xml format used by the tool.
+This repository contains a zipped archived with annotations of 12 video-recorded Maltese conversations.
+The annotations were created manually using the ANVIL 6.0 tool for video annotation (http://www.anvil-software.de), and follow the xml format used by the tool.

 The subfolder 'agreement test' contains material that was used to run an inter-annotator agreement test (see below).